raiden-im/www/README.md

-# Nano Collective Website
+# Raiden Website

-The official website for the [Nano Collective](https://nanocollective.org) - an open-source AI tools collective building local-first, privacy-respecting AI applications.
+The official website for [Raiden](https://raiden.im) - an open-source AI tools collective building local-first, privacy-respecting AI applications.

 ## About

-This website serves as the landing page and showcase for the Nano Collective organization, highlighting our mission to democratize access to powerful AI tools that run locally, respect user privacy, and are shaped by the community.
+This website serves as the landing page and showcase for Raiden, highlighting our mission to democratize access to powerful AI tools that run locally, respect user privacy, and are shaped by the community.

 ### Featured Projects

-- **[Nanocoder](https://github.com/Nano-Collective/nanocoder)** - A powerful AI coding assistant that runs entirely on your machine
+- **[Nanocoder](https://github.com/raiden-collective/nanocoder)** - A powerful AI coding assistant that runs entirely on your machine

 ## Tech Stack